 Land use strategy draft framework

-The Scottish Government initiated two LUS pilots, one in Scottish Borders and one in Aberdeenshire, involving local authorities to develop a regional land use framework.
+The Scottish Government initiated two Land use strategy (LUS) pilots, one in Scottish Borders and one in Aberdeenshire, involving local authorities to develop a regional land use framework.

 The aim of the framework was to test the principles of the national LUS at a local level to see how they can be realised in a practical way.
 This was based on an ecosystem approach that may guide decisions that help integrate land management that could make best use of the land.